Listen to these podcasts if you love love

 “Modern Love” by The New York Times is the first podcast I’ve ever listened to.
 It details real narratives submitted by readers about love (not just the romantic kind), loss and heartbreak, and redemption.
 One of my all-time favorites entitled “Promises That Can Bend” chronicles the story of a man struggling with his wife’s dementia (quite like the real life version of Noah and Allie from “The Notebook”).
 No further spoilers here, but it gets me to tear up every single time.

-I was quite a hopeless romantic (and even until now actually) so I saved “Love Me” to my podcast library years back.
+I was quite a hopeless romantic (and even until now actually) so I saved “Love Me” in my podcast library years back.
 Simply put, the podcast talks about the “messiness of human connections,” a mix of real stories and fictional tales.

 I haven’t had the chance to catch up on its latest episodes but I’ve downloaded this one for future use: A woman is relentlessly pursued by her stalker for over a decade; meanwhile, a former U.S. Navy sailor is haunted by the memory of a woman he killed when he discovers a song has been written about her death.